ocbe-uio/pyPhenoPop/README.md

 The dataset should contatin cell viability data tested on C different drug concentrations over N time points and containing R replicates.
 The package can then estimate the number of subpopulations, their mixture proportions and a dose-reponse curve for each of the subpopulations.
+A Matlab package of the method is available at https://github.com/ocbe-uio/PhenoPop.

 ## Install
 The package can be easily install via `pip install pyphenopop`.
 You can also install it from the [Github repository](https://github.com/ocbe-uio/pyPhenoPop) using